sunpy/sunpy/docs/dev_guide/contents/documentation.rst

 * information to interpret metadata keywords such as FITS header reference
 * the data archive

-Examples be found in any class defined in any Python file in ``sunpy/map/sources/`` such as `~sunpy.map.sources.AIAMap`.
+Examples can be found in any class defined in any Python file in ``sunpy/map/sources/`` such as `~sunpy.map.sources.AIAMap`.

 Sphinx
 ======